raymondgeee/weather-app/README.md

   Node v14.21.3\
   PHP v8.1.11

-# Installing the Project to Your Local Machine
+# Installing the Project
-1. Clone the main branch from git repo to your local machine.
+1. Clone the master branch from git repo to your local machine.
 2. Open git bash or terminal and navigate to the project folder
 3. Copy .env.example file, Command: cp.env.example .env
 4. On your terminal, install dependencies type :